cherry-design-system/styled-components/README.md

 ## Introduction

 Cherry Design System is a versatile foundation for projects.
-It offers a white label base, ready-to-use Figma designs, open-source React components, theming support with dark mode.
+It offers a white label base, ready-to-use Figma designs, open-source React components, built-in support for theming and dark mode.
 Explore the [docs](https://cherry.design/) to create delightful user interfaces.

 ---